antoine-carpentier/antoine-carpentier/README.md

 I am a developer experienced in C#, Visual Basic, Python, Javascript and SQL but always open to learning more!

 You can also find various JS scripts I have written over at [GreasyFork](https://greasyfork.org/en/users/754006-antoine-carpentier).

+When I'm not writing code, you can find me playing board games with friends, renovating my place or entertaining my cats!